 I usually just make my jean shorts out of old jeans that have started to fade too much or have worn out in the thighs.
 I even have a pair that I’ve made from my boyfriend’s old jeans.

 If you’re not into that or you don’t have a pair of jeans that you want to cut up, I love Madewell jean shorts.
 They always have a variety of sizes, cuts, and washes and their denim is really great quality.
 They’re not the cheapest option, but they’ll last such a long time.
-If you want a cheaper option that will get you through your trip, Forever 21 usually has plenty of jean short options on their website.

 Light Colored Dresses